 Alternative supply scenarios model the sensitivity of future supply to changes in key assumptions.
 These alternative scenarios illustrate the uncertainty of how PA supply determinants might change over time.
 Two scenarios model a 10% increase and a 10% decrease in number of PAs trained each year, respectively.
 Two other scenarios model PAs retiring 2 years earlier or 2 years later relative to current patterns, respectively.
 For example, under the early retirement scenario, a PA who would have retired at age 65 instead retires at age 63.
 Under the delayed retirement scenario, a PA who would have retired at age 65 instead retires at age 67.

-The staffing ratios are calculated as the national expected health care use in 2020 in the absence of COVID-19 divided by national FTE PAs.
-This approach models the starting year national demand equal to the national supply for all specialties.
+The staffing ratios are calculated as the national expected health care use in 2021 divided by estimated national FTE demand for PAs.
+FTE demand is estimated as starting supply plus estimated shortfalls for select PA specialties to address the unexpected demand increase from COVID-19 becoming endemic (as described in prior modules about COVID-19 implications for hospital-based care and increased outpatient visits to deal with acute and long COVID-19.
+For psych PAs, we also assume a 12.3% level of unmet demand for services.
+Altogether, these adjustments imply a 1.3% shortfall of PAs (or slightly over 1,900 FTEs) in 2021.
 Hence, HWSM extrapolates the national patterns of health care use and PA staffing to the local level as well as into the future.
 Consequently, demand projections are interpreted as the number of FTE PAs that would be required in the future to maintain current national average levels of PA care.
 To the extent that a larger proportion of future health care services will be provided by PAs (and advanced practice nurses [APRNs]), comparison of future PA supply adequacy should be interpreted in the context of projected adequacy for physicians and APRNs.

 Employment setting distributions for some PA specialties—mainly specialties with few PAs—are unavailable in the NCCPA report.
 In those cases, physician setting distribution is used as a proxy to categorize PAs into their respective employment settings.
 Specifically, we assume that PA setting distribution mirrors the distribution of their physician colleagues in Allergy & Immunology, Endocrinology, Infectious Diseases, Nephrology, Pulmonology, Rheumatology, Anesthesiology, Radiation Oncology, Radiology, Colorectal Surgery, and Ophthalmology.